 There are two types of cardiopulmonary receptors within the atria.
 Type A receptors are activated by wall tension developed by atrial contraction during ventricular diastole, while type B receptors are activated by wall stretch developed by atrial filling during ventricular systole.

-Arterial baroreceptors function to inform the autonomic nervous system of beat to beat changes in blood pressure within the arterial system.
-Rapid decreases in blood pressure, such as in times of orthostatic hypertension result in decreased stretching of the artery wall and decreased action potential frequency which ultimately results in increased cardiac output and vasoconstriction resulting in increased blood pressure.
+Arterial baroreceptors function to inform the autonomic nervous system of beat-to-beat changes in blood pressure within the arterial system.
+Rapid decreases in blood pressure, such as in orthostatic hypotension, resulted in decreased stretching of the artery wall and decreased action potential frequency, ultimately resulting in increased cardiac output and vasoconstriction resulting in increased blood pressure.
 The opposite is found to be true of increased blood pressure.

 Cardiopulmonary receptors, or volume receptors, are similarly mechanoreceptors that function to inform the autonomic nervous system of the blood volume within the system.
-In low volume states, circulatory and renal changes result in increased salt and water resorption within the kidneys, increased salt and water oral intake, and slower, longer-term changes in mean pressure.
+In low volume states, circulatory and renal changes result in increased salt and water resorption within the kidneys, increased salt and water oral intake, and slower, longer-term mean pressure changes.

 Carotid sinus sensitivity can result in syncope with stimulation of the carotid sinus externally, such as with shaving.

 Carotid sinus massage with terminate approximately 20% of episodes of re-entry supraventricular tachycardia.
-This vagal maneuver should be avoided or used with caution in the elderly as atherosclerotic plaque formations might be disrupted and strokes may occur.
+This vagal maneuver should be avoided or used with caution in the elderly as atherosclerotic plaque formations might become disrupted, and strokes may occur.

-There have been propositions made for surgical procedures for the treatments of carotid sinus syndrome, heart failure, hypertension, and insulin resistance.
+There have been propositions made for surgical procedures to treat carotid sinus syndrome, heart failure, hypertension, and insulin resistance.
 The proposals would be denervation of the carotid sinus for carotid sinus syndrome and carotid body removal for refractory hypertension and heart failure.
 It has also been suggested to produce baroreceptor electrical stimulation for refractory hypertension and heart failure.

-A case study has found that head and neck radiation for the treatment of squamous cell carcinoma of the tongue resulted in orthostatic hypotension due to baroreceptor failure.
+A case study has found that head and neck radiation for treating squamous cell carcinoma of the tongue resulted in orthostatic hypotension due to baroreceptor failure.